3 Board of Directors

 Peter Spuhler (1959)

-In 2018, the members of the Board of Directors met for five regular meetings, each of which lasted around half a day.
-One visit was held abroad and was followed by a visit to a production plant.
-The attendance rate was 91.4%.
+In 2019, the members of the Board of Directors met for seven regular meetings which lasted between three and six hours.
+One of these seven meetings was held abroad and included visits to two production sites.
+The attendance rate was 94.4%.
 In addition, six telephone conferences were held.
 The agendas for the Board meetings are drawn up by the Chairman.
 Any member of the Board can also propose items for inclusion on the agenda.
 Board meetings are generally also attended by the CEO and the CFO, while the other members of the Group Executive Board attend as necessary regarding business matters concerning them.
 They give an overview of the results, outlook and budget of their operating units, and present those projects requiring the approval of the Board of Directors.
-During 2018, no external consultants were present at meetings of the Board of Directors.
+Over the course of 2019, no external consultants were present at meetings of the Board of Directors.

 Should there be a conflict of interest in the course of making decisions on business matters and items on the agenda, the respective Board member must stand aside prior to discussion of the matter in question and abstain from voting when passing a resolution.